The Knot Worldwide

-Fraudulent referrals

-According to a 2025 New Yorker piece, vendors advertising through the site have reportedly experienced high levels of apparently "fake" brides making first contacts that never turn into business.
-The company has denied that it has referred fake accounts to vendors.
-A lawsuit was filed by vendors in March 2025.
+The Knot Worldwide (TKWW) is a technology company that operates a portfolio of platforms and brands, including The Knot, WeddingWire and WeddingPro.
+Formed by a merger between The Knot and WeddingWire, it offers marketplaces, content, tools and resources for wedding planning and other life celebrations.

 History

+Founding

-David Liu, his wife Carley Roney and their business partners, Rob Fassino, and Michael Wolfson founded The Knot Inc. in 1996.
-The startup received seed financing from AOL, the partners launched The Knot brand as a portal on AOL.
-In 1997, TheKnot.com launched on the internet.
+David Liu, his wife Carley Roney, and their business partners, Rob Fassino and Michael Wolfson, founded The Knot Inc. in 1996.
+The Knot brand received seed financing from AOL and was initially released as a portal on AOL.
+In 1997, TheKnot.com launched as an online digital marketplace.

-The company launched an online gift registry in partnership with QVC and published its first book, The Knot Complete Guide to Weddings in the Real World.
+The company opened an online gift registry in partnership with QVC and published its first book, The Knot Complete Guide to Weddings in the Real World.
 In December 1999, the company raised $35 million in an initial public offering.

-On December 2, 2000, the company launched its own bridal magazine and went public.
-The Knot Weddings Magazine is published four times a year and is sold on newsstands.
+On December 2, 2000, the company launched its own bridal magazine, The Knot Magazine, and went public.
 In 2004, the company launched a television series, Real Weddings from The Knot, on the Oxygen Network.
 The Nest brand launched in 2005 with a website aimed at newly married or cohabiting couples creating their new home.
-A magazine followed in 2006.
-In 2006, the company acquired WeddingChannel.com which included its registry platform and helped to consolidate the bridal media industry.

 In 2008, the company launched TheBump.com to serve expectant and new parents.

+In June 2011, the company officially changed its corporate name to XO Group Inc. and transferred its common stock listing to the New York Stock Exchange (NYSE) with the symbol "XOXO".

 Mike Steib joined XO Group as president in July 2013 and assumed the role of CEO in March 2014.
 In October 2015, XO Group announced the acquisition of GigMasters, an online marketplace for event vendors, and a partnership with Jetaport, a discounted hotel room block booking service.

+Merger

 In September 2018, XO Group announced that it would merge with competing wedding planning firm WeddingWire and become a privately held company under the control of WeddingWire investors Permira Funds and Spectrum Equity.
 The merger became official in March 2019 and the new parent company was renamed to The Knot Worldwide.